Redstonegeek/Redstonegeek.github.io/README.md

-My attempt at making from scratch
+My attempt at making sirtet from scratch